idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 (Bad analogy) A team is like a "conveyor belt", people continually improve and mature and want larger scope, requiring a constant flow of incoming college hires.

-### Are they more comfortable with generalists or specialists?
+### Are they more comfortable with generalists or specialists

 Generalists - 99% of time